-The Diabetes Metabolism that diabetics have is different from those who aren’t diabetics.
 Insulin resistance is most common in pre-diabetes and the metabolic syndrome and type 2 diabetes, and it impairs the body’s ability to metabolize glucose.
-Metabolism is very important!
+Metabolism is very important.
+Does diabetes affect metabolism?

 The sugar you eat and the nutrients your body absorbs help to determine your health.
 Some people eat very poorly and then consume what may be a type of antidote that keeps the bad stuff from doing as much harm.